crondog/arch-flo/README.md

 fb0
 Audio -- Need to setup Pulse Audio as systemwide.
-Not sure why it does not work as a normal user You will also need the alsaucm files from libasound2-data_1.0.27.2-1ubuntu6_all.deb
+Not sure why it does not work as a normal user You will also need the alsaucm files from libasound2-data_1.0.27.2-1ubuntu6_all.deb Bluetooth - We now have bluez5 support :) Only tested with a Wedge keyboard

-# Whats Maybe
-Bluetooth - I can pair with my i9300 with bluez4 but obexftp doesnt work...Havent tried a keyboard yet

 # Not tested
 NFC